-Since 2021, Brighton Fringe artists have sat on the Board of Trustees as an observer, to give feedback from those involved in the festival directly to the Board.
-This voluntary role was created with the aim of improving transparency and ensure artist's voices are heard.
-These roles are unpaid.
+Since 2021, Brighton Fringe artists and venue representatives have sat on the Board of Trustees as an observer; giving feedback from those involved in the festival directly to the Board.
+This voluntary and unpaid role was created with the aim of improving transparency and ensure artist's voices are heard.

 James Horscroft is a writer, actor and entrepreneur from Brighton, who runs theatre company Biscuit Barrel Comedy.
 With Biscuit Barrel, James has now both produced and performed in four Brighton Fringe shows since 2019.
 He has also completed four twenty-six date runs of Edinburgh Fringe, with 1,700 tickets sold for their 2023 production.